Anxiety in kids and teens does not always look the same as it does in adults.

-Anxiety in kids and teens doesn’t always look like anxiety in adults.
 Sometimes it shows up as clinginess, irritability, stomachaches, “attitude,” or avoiding school.
-Other times, it’s quiet — hidden behind perfectionism, people-pleasing, or shutting down.
+Other times, it is quieter and hidden behind perfectionism, people-pleasing, or shutting down.

 As a parent, caregiver, or teacher, knowing the early signs of anxiety can help you support your child before they become overwhelmed.